taesungp/swapping-autoencoder-pytorch/README.md

 Make sure the `dataroot` and `checkpoints_dir` paths are correctly set in the respective `./experiments/xx_pretrained_launcher.py` script.

-### Images used for evaluation in Table 1, Fig 5, and Table 2
+### Quantitative Evaluations

-To generate images used for quantitative evaluations such as FID, you first need to prepare pairs of input structure and texture references images.
+To perform quantitative evaluation such as FID in Table 1, Fig 5, and Table 2, we first need to prepare image pairs of input structure and texture references images.

 The reference images are randomly selected from the val set of LSUN, FFHQ, and the Waterfalls dataset.
 The pairs of input structure and texture images should be located at `input_structure/` and `input_style/` directory, with the same file name.
 For example, `input_structure/001.png` and `input_style/001.png` will be loaded together for swapping.